Gerald LaRonde – Choral Director

 Historian: Kaeli Mulvaney-Courtois

 For several years, we have provided “warm-up” Christmas carolling at the Cenotaph before the Parade of Lights.
 In 2016, we entered a singing float in the Parade, and won the Mayor’s Award!
-Our first flash mob was at the Christkindlmarkt in 2013, and we provided carollers the following week for the Petawawa Library’s Christmas celebrations.
-We returned to Germania Hall two more times.
+Our first of 3 flash mobs was at the Christkindlmarkt in 2013.
+In various years, we have provided carollers for the Petawawa Library’s Christmas celebrations, the Downtown Pembroke Shop Hop, the PRH’s Christmas Home Tour, and the Community Living Christmas Party.

 For many years, the Choir competed in the local Kiwanis Music Festival.
 The Choir also provides a trophy to be awarded to a Youth Choir at the closing Festival of Stars.